ProjectTech4DevAI/file-search-eval/README.md

 $> ./bin/run-evals.sh -g /data/ground-truth < responses.jsonl > evaluations.jsonl
 ```

-This will produce `evaluations.jsonl`, a JSONL file that is a superset
+This will produce `evaluations.jsonl`, a JSONL file that is a super set
 of `responses.jsonl`: each line includes all information from the LLM
 response, in addition to the output of the judgement.
 As such, the two
 commands can be piped together: